Portland Oregon, Foodie Town USA

 It’s been so long ago I don’t remember the exact number of sisters, but this kid needed a positive male role model.
 It was a lot of fun hanging out with the boy, and I might have done a lot more of it but I was transferred to Alaska ending our relationship.
 After I was discharged from the USCG an inconvenient lifestyle kept me out of mentoring for a lot of years.
 Lucky for me I got over it and rebuilt my life.
 I’ve been able to mentor several boys over the last 16 years.
 Two of those boys participated in a lot of cooking with me.
 They learned quite a bit about cooking, and I learned a lot about teaching cooking to kids from that experience so when I moved to Maryland in 2009 and started a new phase of mentoring for Catholic Charities at their St Vincent’s Villa, and Villa Maria complex I was ready to take it to the next level.

-Now these boys at St Vincent’s and Villa Maria were being held in a residential treatment facility and they were not all suited to cooking lessons, not all kids can be around knives and such.
+Now these boys at St Vincent’s and Villa Maria were healing at a residential treatment center, and they were not all suited to cooking lessons, not all kids can be around knives and such.
 With the matching of my fourth mentee it was all about to change.
 This boy liked going down to the kitchen at the Mara Pre-Voc Center with me and we cooked up a bunch of fun stuff.
 My boy loved the mixing, cooking and tasting process, but he really shined when going back to the unit and gave away most of the goodies we had just made.
 It was a significant self esteem booster for him, and I loved watching him gift the goods to staff and the other boys each time we returned from our cooking lessons.
 We also would gift some of the goodies to the Volunteer Coordinator, Miss Lauren, who was liking what she saw.
 One day Miss Lauren asked me if I’d like to start a cooking club for on of the girls units.

-Knowing that most of the kids couldn’t be trusted around knives and other kitchen equipment I had some interesting thoughts about 10 girls in the kitchen for a cooking class!
+Knowing that most of the kids might not be trusted around knives and other kitchen equipment I had some interesting thoughts about 10 girls in the kitchen for a cooking class!
 However we jumped into the design phase of the St Vincent’s Cooking Club and fired off a grant proposal to fund the project.
 It took a couple of months to find out we were turned down, but luckily we found enough support from the good folks at McCormick’s Spice Company who have supplied volunteers and some of the needed items.
 We had our first cooking club at the end of April, for the older girls, and the next one the first week of May.
 Both went well and I had a lot of fun, as did the girls and two boys that were moved into a new co-ed apartment.

 They learned about making home made applesauce, and the different types of apples for baking, or eating raw.
 Some of them got to handle a vegetable peeler for the first time, and all the older girls peeled an apple for the project.
 The smell of cinnamon was in the air and there were high spirits in the kitchen when we dished up the applesauce for all to try.
 Now this was not sweetened with sugar.
 Just a tablespoon of honey went into 11 apples worth of applesauce and they all loved it.
 We plan on having the cooking club the first Wednesday of the month for the older girls unit and the second Wednesday of the month for the younger co-ed unit all the way into December for the finale.
 Life isn’t easy for these kids and if we can teach them a valuable and fun lesson we have accomplished something good.
 Who knows how they will look back on this experience years from now?
 I feel like it is a great success already.